-The third day mom did go back to work and before leaving she filled her car with bakery goods and stopped at Santa Rosa Church, and the priest was so happy as he helped her unload her car.
+The third day mom did go back to work, afterwards before heading home, she filled her car with Alpha Beta bakery goods for the Santa Rosa Church.
+She said that the priest was so happy as he helped her unload her car.

 Since we had no bathroom, Mom went in to work dirty and would take a wash rag and soap and used the bathroom there to “wash up”.
 One day, a lady at work, Rosie, took her home for a shower and gave Mom her daughters dress.